sehamsaad98/Newsletter-Subscription/README.md

 ## Usage

 - To access the front-end form, navigate to `http://localhost:8000`.
-- To access the API, use a tool like Postman to send requests to `http://localhost:8000/api/subscribe`.
+- To access the API, use a tool like Postman to send requests to `http://localhost:8000/api/newsletter/subscribe

 ## Features

 - Email subscription via API and front-end form.
 - Success messages displayed on form submission.
-- Centralized service for handling subscription logic.
+- use service for handling subscription logic.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions, please contact [your-email@example.com](mailto:your-email@example.com).